Deaf Interpreters

 Rian Gayle is a uncertified Deaf Interpreter who has completed several DI training sessions.
 He has over 15 years of interpreting experience, spanning over multiple countries.
 Rian also has worked with International Sign Language, interpreting for people from a variety of countries using ISL.
 He is fluent in American Sign Language and Jamaican Sign Language.
 Rian is currently the Assistant Director of Access & Inclusion at the Office of Disability Services at Western Oregon University.
 He is a former advisor for the University’s Black Students Union and Disability Union.
 Rian also serves on the board of the Oregon Association of Higher Education and Disability (ORAHEAD) and is also on the Advisory board of the Telecommunication Device Access Program (TDAP) under Public Utility Commission.
 He graduated from Gallaudet University in 2010 with a Master Degree in International Development for Persons with Disabilities.
 Rian spends his time advocating for disability rights and social justice in Oregon and in Jamaica.

 Regina Daniels is a full-time Program Director and Assistant Professor at North Central University in Minneapolis.
 As the program director and lead American Sign Language instructor in the Carlstrom Interpreter Training Program based at NCU, she thrives on developing creative, challenging yet fun methods of language instruction, working as ASL translation.
 She enjoys teaching students about sign language interpreting from a Deaf person’s perspective and helping them develop language competency.
-She is currently ABD (All But Dissertation) for her doctoral in Education in Leadership.
+She has successfully received her PhD as of 2024!

 • Sarah Young Bear-Brown